 Let's build a column chart to plot this data.

 To start off, put the cursor anywhere in the data, then visit the Insert tab on the ribbon.

-Since I want a column chart, I'll use the bar icon to the right of Recommended Charts, which contains both column and bar options.
+Since I want a column chart, I'll use the bar icon to the right of Recommended Charts, which contains both column and bar chart options.

 Now let's make this a better chart.